DammyAA7/Self-Adapting-AI-Agent/README.md

 # Code Repository for ICSE '26 Paper
-## "Self-Adapting Framework for Runtime Code Generation Through Orchestrated Test-Driven Development"
+## "Self-evolving Systems: a Runtime Architecture for Autonomous Code Generation"

 This repository contains the implementation and experiments for our paper submission.